Timeline of recent environmental concerns

 "We will have ever larger numbers of people displaced from the Sunderbans as more island areas come under water."

 Some mathematical models predict that sea levels worldwide will rise about 1 meter (3.3 feet) by the year 2050.
-This will submerge about 18% of Bangladesh's costal area under water and displace about 20 million people.
+This would submerge about 18% of Bangladesh's costal area under water and displace about 20 million people.
 6

 1978 to 2013: A graph by the National Snow and Ice Data Center shows conclusive decline in Arctic sea ice extent: